 When Grief Becomes Dangerous

 When someone we love dies, we feel like our world has been turned upside down.
 The changes can feel overwhelming.
 As the loss sinks in, we feel profound loneliness and sadness.
 These feelings are a part of the normal grieving process.
-Over time, the bereaved begins to accept the loss and experience a reawakening of energy and hope.
+Over time, we begin to accept the loss and experience a reawakening of energy and hope.

 But what if our reactions concern us?
 How do we know when to seek help?